markus-li/pyjuice/README.md

 ## Description

 pyJuice is a GPLv3 open source tool for interacting with JuiceSSH CloudSync.
-JuiceSSH for Android can be found at https://sonelli.com
+JuiceSSH for Android can be found at https://sonelli.com .

-It can also be used to keep track of all your server credentials and let you directly use the data you have entered in JuiceSSH.
-This now works for SSH connections.
+It can also be used to keep track of all your server credentials and let you use the data you have entered in JuiceSSH directly in your shell.
+Works for SSH connections, other types will come.

 In order to have any use of this script you need to have the PRO version of JuiceSSH (https://sonelli.com/) and have CloudSync turned ON and include Identities.